Cheralia/transformer-model/README.md

 ## 🚀 Key Architectural Feature: Solving Entanglement
 **The Problem:** In standard transformers, adding Word Embeddings + Positional Embeddings creates "entanglement" in the latent space, where word vectors learn positional heuristics and lose semantic purity.
 **The Solution:** This implementation uses **Rotary Positional Embeddings (RoPE)**.
-- We **removed** additive positional embeddings from the input.
+- **removed** additive positional embeddings from the input.
-- We **inject** position information by rotating the Query and Key vectors inside the attention mechanism.
+- **inject** position information by rotating the Query and Key vectors inside the attention mechanism.
 - This ensures the latent space remains cleaner and more interpretable.

 ## 📂 Project Structure